Consulate General of Australia, Surabaya

 The Australian Consulate-General in Surabaya (Konsulat Jenderal Australia di Surabaya) represents the Commonwealth of Australia in Surabaya, the second most populous city in Indonesia.
 The Consulate-General of Australia in Surabaya was established in February 2017, and is the fourth diplomatic mission of Australia in Indonesia after Jakarta (1935), Denpasar (1981), and Makassar (2016).
-The seat of consulate-general located at Level 3 ESA Sampoerna Center, Sukolilo, Surabaya, East Java.
-Chris Barnes is the first consul-general in Surabaya.
-He has been replaced with Fiona Hoggart since December of 2021.
+The seat of the consulate-general is located on Level 3 of ESA Sampoerna Center, Sukolilo, Surabaya, East Java.
+Chris Barnes served as the first consul-general in Surabaya.
+He was replaced by Fiona Hoggart in December 2021.